The Sentencing Advisory Council produces a range of resources for teachers to use for secondary and tertiary study in Victoria.

 A Quick Guide to Sentencing

-Now in its fifth edition, A Quick Guide to Sentencing explains the where, when, what and how of sentencing in Victoria, providing teachers and students with a plain-language overview of Victorian sentencing law.
+Now in its sixth edition, A Quick Guide to Sentencing explains the where, when, what and how of sentencing in Victoria, providing teachers and students with a plain-language overview of Victorian sentencing law.

 Our brochures on sentencing explain how courts deal with adult and child offenders.
 We've also prepared a plain-language version of our brochure on child offenders especially for young people.